13. Paths Cross

 Kevin finished a detailed outline so he could give Lori the heads up on spacing and extra time to assemble the best photographic art to go with it.

-Grabbed a freshly printed copy of the day’s paper and went to the sports desk.
+Having grabbed a freshly printed copy of the day’s paper out front, he went to the sports desk, sat down and asked, “Anything exciting?”

 “Just more west end nonsense.”